How Celeb Chefs REALLY Cook At Home

 What is Sunday for (besides, of course, brunch)?
 It's supposed to be a day of rest, but, with a little planning, your Sunday can transform into a day of prep.
 A little bit of shopping, chopping, and simmering then can make the rest of your week's meals a breeze.

-Ahead, 10 of our favorite cooks tell us how they actually prep for their busy weeks.
+Ahead, 9 of our favourite cooks tell us how they actually prep for their busy weeks.
 With their handy tips, you too can eat like a celeb chef, every meal of the week.